Theoretical limits for sensing through phase separation: Results

 \subsection{Interactions between subsystems: Competition for building blocks $S$ strengthens sensitivity}

 So far the two subsystems have been assumed to evolve independently of one another.
-We now let $S$ be exchanged between the two subsystems.
+We now let $S$ be exchanged between the two subsystems (see schematic in Fig.\,\ref{fig:competition}(a)).
 We assume that any difference in the instantaneous concentration of $S$ in the supersaturated dilute phase $\phi_S(t)$ quickly relaxes by exchanging $S$, ensuring $\phi_S(t)$ is equal across the two systems at all times.
-Both $A$ and $A'$ now compete for a combined pool of $S$ (see schematic in Fig. \ref{fig:competition}(a)).
+We choose not to fix a finite timescale for this exchange of S: this assumes that the two subsystems draw upon the same pool of S molecules.
+Our model of two ternary mixtures thus approximates a \textit{quaternary} mixture ($A$, $A’$, $S$ and solvent) where $A$ and $A’$ have a strong negative interaction.
+While a thermodynamic description for this mixture would be interesting, there is added complication due to the coexistence of $A$-rich and $A’$-rich dense phases.
+We thus employ the ternary mixtures (augmented with fast exchanges of $S$) as a proxy for this more complex mixture.

 Numerical simulations conclude that competition for $S$ results in a stronger sensitivity compared to the independent systems at larger supersaturation of $S$, as illustrated by the increased slope of the sensitivity curve in Fig.\,\ref{fig:competition}(b) at $\phi_A=\phi_A'$ for $\varepsilon_{S'}=20\%$ of $\phi_{S'}^0$.
 The two perform equally well at small supersaturation as they are both limited by rare nucleation (see Fig.\,\ref{fig:competition}(b) panel with $\varepsilon_{S'}=5\%$).
 This enhanced sensitivity is explained graphically through the phase portraits in Fig.~\ref{fig:competition}(c).
 In the absence of $S$ exchange, the dilute concentrations converge towards the equilibrium dilute phase concentrations (albeit not exactly due to system finite size effects) {leading to a ratio of droplet volumes comparable to the one predicted by a lever rule argument}.
 The slope of these trajectories is set by $\alpha$ (which is constant when the two systems evolve independently).